quarkiverse/quarkus-openapi-generator/README.md

   <artifactId>quarkus-oidc-client-reactive-filter</artifactId>
 </dependency>
 ```
-If authentication support doesn't suit your needs, you can disable it with `enable-security-generation=false`.
-In such case `CompositeAuthenticationProvider` and `AuthenticationPropagationHeadersFactory` won't be generated and used with your api.
+If authentication support doesn't suit your needs you can decide to disable it with `enable-security-generation=false`.
+In such case CompositeAuthenticationProvider and AuthenticationPropagationHeadersFactory wont be generated and used with your api.
-Option can be set globally with `quarkus.openapi-generator.codegen.spec.enable-security-generation` or per api `quarkus.openapi-generator.codegen.spec.my_spec_yml.enable-security-generation`
+The option can be set globally with `quarkus.openapi-generator.codegen.enable-security-generation` or per api `quarkus.openapi-generator.codegen.spec.my_spec_yml.enable-security-generation`

-Custom authentication provide can be used with `additional-api-type-annotations`
+Custom authentication provider can be used with `additional-api-type-annotations`

 See the module [generation-tests](integration-tests/generation-tests) for an example of how to use this feature.